History of Sweden: Modernization of Sweden: 1860–1910

 Sweden, much like Japan at the same time, transformed from a stagnant rural society to a vibrant industrial society between the 1860s and 1910.
 The agricultural economy shifted gradually from a communal village to a more efficient private farm-based agriculture.
 There was less need for manual labor on the farm so many went to the cities and a million Swedes emigrated to the United States between 1850 and 1890.
 Many returned and brought word of the higher productivity of American industry, this stimulating faster modernization.

 In 1873, Sweden and Denmark formed the Scandinavian Monetary Union.

 The late 19th century saw the emergence of an opposition press, the abolition of guild monopolies on craftsmen and the reform of taxation.
 Two years of military service was made compulsory for young men although there was no warfare.

-Health

-The steady decline of death rates in Sweden began about 1810.
-For men and women of working age, the death rate trend diverged, however, leading to increased excess male mortality during the first half of the century.
-There were very high rates of infant and child mortality before 1800.
-Among infants and children between the ages of one and four, smallpox peaked as a cause of death in the 1770–1780s and declined afterward.
-Mortality also peaked during this period due to other air-, food-, and waterborne diseases, but these declined as well during the early 19th century.
-The decline of several diseases during this time created a more favorable environment that increased children's resistance to disease and dramatically lowered child mortality.

-The introduction of compulsory gymnastics in Swedish schools in 1880 rested partly on a long tradition, from Renaissance humanism to the Enlightenment, of the importance of physical as well as intellectual training.
-More immediately, the promotion of gymnastics as a scientifically sound form of physical discipline coincided with the introduction of conscription, which gave the state a strong interest in educating children physically as well as mentally for the role of citizen soldiers.
-Skiing is a major recreation in Sweden and its ideological, functional, ecological, and social impact has been great on Swedish nationalism and consciousness.
-Swedes perceived skiing as virtuous, masculine, heroic, in harmony with nature, and part of the country's culture.
-A growing awareness of strong national sentiments and an appreciation of natural resources led to the creation of the Swedish Ski Association in 1892 in order to combine nature, leisure, and nationalism.
-The organization focused its efforts on patriotic, militaristic, heroic, and environmental Swedish traditions as they relate to ski sports and outdoor life.